-To remain a trusted and successful company, Skanska is determined to become recognized as a role model in ethics by 2015, including Acting Ethically and Transparently as a part of our purpose and values.
+To remain a trusted and successful company, Skanska is determined to become recognized as a role model in ethics, including Acting Ethically and Transparently as a part of our purpose and values.

 Policies and strategies

 A part of Skanska's values is Acting Ethically and Transparently as explained above.
 In addition, Skanska has a Code of Conduct.

 - In 2002, Skanska's first Code of Conduct was published.

 - In 2008, a revised Code of Conduct was approved by the Board of Directors of Skanska AB.

 - During 2009 Skanska's Code of Conduct program was upgraded throughout the Skanska Group.